 The Early Years Foundation Stage

-As an Ofsted registered Childminder in England we follow a legal document called the Early Years Foundation Stage (EYFS).
+As an Ofsted registered Childminder in England I follow a legal document called the Early Years Foundation Stage (EYFS).
 This describes your child’s development up to the age of 5.
 So nurseries and reception classes at infant schools will also follow this legal document.

-The EYFS tells us:
+The EYFS tells us :-

-Children should mostly develop the 3 prime areas first which are those most essential for your child’s healthy development and future learning.
+There are 7 areas of learning outlined in the EYFS and children should mostly develop the 3 prime areas first which are those most essential for your child’s healthy development and future learning.
 These are:

 • Communication and language